 You are participating in a competition.
 You are given a bag of grains.
 It’s a mixture of wheat and rice.
-To win a competition, you need to take out wheat from that mixture.
+To win a competition, you need to take out the wheat from that mixture.
 Time is limited.
-If you try to pick wheat from the mixture manually, you have already lost the competition.
+If you try to pick the wheat from the mixture manually, you have already lost the competition.
 Use your mind.
-Use sieve and separate the wheat from rice.
+Use a sieve and separate the wheat from rice.
 Isn’t it simple?

 Now, co-relate it to your testing activity.
 Understand concept, use relevant tools, keep yourself updated, do research in free time and increase your valuable treasure of knowledge.
-Whenever and whatever you test, try to co-relate it with real time scenarios and apply same logic.
+Whenever and whatever you test, try to correlate it with real time scenarios and apply the same logic.
 Your testing task will become simple.

 #5.
 Learning Priorities

-Most of the time while testing software we face deadlines, pressure situations and continuous hammering from dev team.
+Most of the time while testing software we face deadlines, pressure situations and continuous hammering from the dev team.
 These all lead to narrow down scope of testing and we try to show the test result report as green as possible.
 And needless to say, this hurry to show the result report green makes our career with red question marks. :)

 This was my small attempt to educate all the testers on these common testing tasks.
 Hope you won’t forget these tasks now onwards.

-About the author: This is a gust post by Bhumika Mehta.
+About the author: This is a guest post by Bhumika Mehta.
 She is a project lead, carrying more than 7 years of experience in software testing.
 She appreciate good ideas and innovations but hate monotonic work, people and environment.

 As usual, I am excited for your questions and discussion.
 Please tune in…